-This work is conducted in selected areas to identify the most suitable chemical indicators that apply to various mineral systems.
-Initially targeting areas of shallow cover near known mineral deposits as well as in barren areas, the project will then extend into regions of deeper cover to develop and test these diagnostic tools.
+From a mineral resource perspective, this work was conducted to identify the most suitable chemical indicators that apply to various mineral systems.
+Initially targeting areas of shallow cover near known mineral deposits as well as in barren areas, the project then extended into regions of deeper cover to develop and test these diagnostic tools.
 The NAHS also sampled above the Beetaloo Basin and South Nicholson Basin which are prospective for energy resources.
 In these regions the NAHS can be used as an environmental baseline of water composition prior to the onset of new industries.

-In addition to standard measurements including bulk parameters (e.g., temperature, pH, electrical conductivity), major anions, major cations and trace elements, selected groundwater samples will be analysed for a comprehensive suite of isotopes (e.g. Oxygen, Hydrogen, Carbon, Sulfur, Chlorine, Strontium, Lead, Radon), organic compounds, hydrocarbons and dissolved gases.
+In addition to standard measurements including bulk parameters (e.g., temperature, pH, electrical conductivity), major anions, major cations and trace elements, selected groundwater samples were analysed for a comprehensive suite of isotopes (e.g. Oxygen, Hydrogen, Carbon, Sulfur, Chlorine, Strontium, Lead, Helium), organic compounds, hydrocarbons and dissolved gases.
 Extremely high-quality data is required to make meaning interpretations from small variations in metal composition in the water, thus specific attention has been given to robust sampling, reproducible analyses and avoiding contamination.

 The NAHS is a world-first for the detail collected at each bore and the breadth of the region sampled.
 Ongoing work will utilise these data to investigate chemical indicators which can be applied as an exploration tool in Australia, with the capability of identifying and targeting parts of mineral systems under cover.
-The hydrochemical data will provide baseline data for improved understanding of regional aquifers, hydrogeologic processes and broad scale groundwater quality for diverse stakeholders.
-This baseline data can be used to assess the impacts of any future development in the area.
+The hydrogeochemical data provides baseline data for improved understanding of regional aquifers, hydrogeologic processes and broad scale groundwater quality for diverse stakeholders.